 In the event of financial hardship, please communicate this to our office so that some arrangements can be made to guarantee important medical care.

-For your convenience, On-site Lab Testing is available.
 For testing performed at an outside facility, please do not assume that we have received reports unless you are notified.
 Generally, you can expect notification of results after two weeks—and you should call if two weeks have passed without notification.

 Potentially dangerous endocrine situations sometimes arise that require urgent or emergent intervention.
 You are encouraged to call our office at (908) 273-8300 as soon as such problems arise.
 Specifically, diabetic patients should call when high sugars are accompanied by moderate urine ketones (on Keto-Diastix®), or when hypoglycemia (less than 60 mg/dL) is occurring without obvious cause.
 For a life-threatening emergency, dial 911.